 Co-ops work differently.
-When you claim a unit in a housing cooperative, you are purchasing a fixed number of shares in a housing corporation that owns the building where the unit is located.
+When you buy a unit in a housing cooperative, you are actually purchasing a fixed number of shares in a housing corporation that owns the building where the unit is located.
 That makes you a shareholder of that corporation.
-Because you’re buying shares, you won’t get a deed; those shares are considered personal property instead.
+Because you’re purchasing shares, you won’t get a deed or title to the real property itself.
+Instead, you get a stock certificate, attesting to your ownership of shares; those shares are considered personal property.

-One of the benefits of being a shareholder is that you have the right to live within a specific unit and use common areas of the building (which might include amenities like a gym, pool or playground), subject to the terms of an occupancy agreement or proprietary lease.
+One of the benefits of being a co-op shareholder is the right to live within a specific unit and use common areas of the building (which might include amenities like a gym, pool or playground), subject to the terms of an occupancy agreement or proprietary lease.
 The co-op corporation owns the building and serves as its landlord, while you serve as a shareholder tenant.

 How does a co-op work?

 When you purchase in a co-op, you are not buying real property.
 You are buying shares in a cooperative corporation, which gives you the right to occupy one of those units.
 The co-op is managed by a board operated by members who can vote on rules and policies and changes to them.

 “In most co-ops, the board has a right to approve a potential purchaser, unlike a condominium, where the board typically only has a right of first refusal to purchase the unit,” explains Scott Smiler, an attorney with Gallet Dreyer & Berkey in New York City.
 “The board is tasked with determining the amount of income the co-op needs to collect from its shareholders in order to adequately fund operations and reserves.”